abernier/vim/README.md

 You are now running container's vim.

+NB:
-NB: You host's current dir was mounted on container's `/media/host` folder.
+- You host's current dir was mounted on container's `/media/host` folder.
-NB: container `workdir` is now set to it.
+- container `workdir` is now set to it.